kbhalajiyadav/portfolio/content/authors/admin/_index.md

 # About me
 I am a **Chemical Engineer** with a background spanning both academic research and industrial operations.
 My work focuses on the intersection of **Materials Science** and **Quality Compliance**, bridging the gap between R&D innovation and regulated manufacturing.

-Currently, as a Graduate Researcher at the [**VCU Soft Functional Materials Lab**](https://vcusoftmaterialslab.weebly.com/) under [Dr. Christina Tang](https://egr.vcu.edu/directory/christina.tang/) focuses on:
+Currently, as a Graduate Researcher at the [**VCU Soft Functional Materials Lab**](https://vcusoftmaterialslab.weebly.com/) under [Dr. Christina Tang](https://egr.vcu.edu/directory/christina.tang/).
+I specialize in the mechanics of soft interfaces.
+My research involves:

 - Mechanics-consistent adhesion testing for soft materials/E-textiles.
 - Preventing “false positive” adhesion metrics in stretchable systems
 - Synchronizing mechanical strain with optical response in mechanochromic textiles
-- Automating fracture and peel signal analysis using Python (Pandas, OpenCV)

 Previously, I served as a **Technical Project Manager** in the pharmaceutical industry at **Kreative Organics**.
 In this role, I supported the engineering and quality teams by:
 * Assisting with **FDA Readiness** protocols and SAP ERP validation (cGMP).